ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 ---
-title: Kimsufi and SoYouStart customers - Get to know the OVHcloud Control Panel
+title: Kimsufi and So you Start customers - Get to know the OVHcloud Control Panel
 excerpt: Find out how to navigate the OVHcloud Control Panel
 slug: get-familiar-with-ovhcloud-control-panel
-section: So you Start & Kimsufi customers
+section: So You Start & Kimsufi customers
 order: 1
 ---